u2i/helm-charts/README.md

-# helm-charts
+# Helm charts prepared by u2i LLC

-Helm charts prepared by u2i LLC
+This repository contains and builds Helm charts that support our apps.